Gondwana-Collection-Logo

 To most, the name Cape Cross relates to the Fur Seal Reserve along the Namibian Skeleton Coast.
 However, its origins are rather interesting.
 During the Great Exploration, the Portuguese were the first Europeans to land on Namibian soil.
 Namely, Diogo Cão in 1486.
 Before shipping out, he erected a stone cross in honour of the king of Portugal.

-Just like that, a concession was granted by the German Colonial power for the English to establish The Damaraland Guano Company.
+Just like that, a concession was granted by the German Colonial power for the English to establish the Damaraland Guano Company.
 Eventually, the general focus shifted from guano to seal skins.
 The shift included a change in authority as well.
 Coming to an end in 1903.

 This is a great place to visit while staying at The Delight Hotel in Swakopmund.